 The first phase of the restoration project is now underway.
 This phase aims to prevent common carp, a highly destructive alien invasive fish species, from entering the marsh.
-See how DUC is constructing sophisticated barriers at major access points connecting Delta Marsh to Lake Manitoba.
+See how we are constructing sophisticated barriers at major access points connecting Delta Marsh to Lake Manitoba.
 Updated January 2013.

 Aerial view of Delta Marsh, Manitoba.